ritwikmishra/hateXplain-metrics-calculation/README.md

 * post_id_division_split2_seed_12345.json

 ## utility files
-Following two files should be in the same folder in which ajeet_calculate_metrics.py file is.
+Following three files should be in the same folder in which ajeet_calculate_metrics.py file is.
 * classes.npy
 * classes_two.npy
+* metrics.py

 # FOR HATESPEECH MODEL TRAINING, example command